October 29, 2022

 “A feast of classic folk-rock - electrifyingly good live!”

 Alternatively, physical tickets can be purchased in store at Pie & Vinyl in Castle Road, Southsea, Southsea Gallery in Albert Road, Southsea or Harbour Records in Emsworth.
-These won’t be in the shops until a bit nearer the time.
 You can also send a cheque for the required amount of tickets (made payable to Ken Brown), along with a SAE, to our address.
 If in doubt then please phone the box office on 02392 382888.

 You get the idea - a full 7 piece folk rock tour-de-force with an impeccable pedigree!